Hi,

 The vegan/animal rights movement - just like the rest of society - has so far largely failed at conveying practical, do-able nutrition info to the general (vegan) population.

-These systematic tests are very important so we can understand which nutritional factors can help us prevent or even cure many illnesses.
+These systematic tests (conducting scientific studies and scientific analyses of these studies) are very important so we can understand which nutritional factors can help us prevent or even cure many illnesses.
 And this is important if we want to make our lives more pleasurable and less painful.

-However, you as a vegan have some knowledge that most nutritional scientists don't have.
+However, you as a vegan have some knowledge that most nutritional scientists do not have.
 You have the experience of living your life as a vegan, 24 hours a day, 7 days a week, 365 days a year.
-That i worth something (a lot).
-But it does not make scientific research which can create scientific evidence unnecessary.
+That is worth something (a lot).
+But it does not make scientific research, which can create scientific evidence, superfluous.
 It's not scientific evidence vs. experience.
-Both of them are necessary.
+Both are necessary.

 Sometimes I also post about other topics that interest me.
 I've been vegan since 1997.
 And I've been a skateboarder since around 1989.
 And without skateboarding I probably wouldn't have found veganism.